-8. Five species of true seals (Family Phocidae) and two species of eared seals (Family Otariidae) spend all or some of their lives in areas governed by the Antarctic Treaty and derivative Conventions and Protocols.
-Within the Antarctic Treaty Area (and the broader area encompassed by the Convention on the Conservation of Antarctic Marine Living Resources [CCAMLR]), each of these seven species is a native mammal (as defined in the Protocol on Environmental Protection to the Antarctic Treaty) and all are included generally in conservation and protection measures articulated by the Convention for the Conservation of Antarctic Seals (CCAS).
-Ross seals, southern elephant seals, all species of southern fur seals (genus Arctocephalus), and components of populations of Weddell seals are designated as Protected Species under CCAS but none of the species of Antarctic seals has so far been designated as a protected species under CCAMLR.
-All species of southern fur seals (genus Arctocephalus) and Ross Seals are designated as Specially Protected Species under Annex II Appendix A of the Protocol on Environmental Protection to the Antarctic Treaty.
+9. Five species of true seals (Family Phocidae) and two species of eared seals (Family Otariidae) spend all or some of their lives in areas governed by the Antarctic Treaty and derivative Conventions and

+Protocols.
+Within the Antarctic Treaty Area (and the broader area encompassed by the Convention on the Conservation of Antarctic Marine Living Resources [CCAMLR]), each of these seven species is a "native mammal" (as defined in the Protocol on Environmental Protection to the Antarctic Treaty) and all are included generally in conservation and protection measures articulated by the Convention for the Conservation of Antarctic Seals (CCAS).
+Ross seals, southern elephant seals, all species of southern fur seals (genus Arctocephalus), and components of populations of Weddell seals are designated as "Protected Species" under CCAS but none of the species of southern fur seals (genus Arctocephalus) and Ross Seals are designated as "Specially Protected Species" under Annex II Appendix A of the Protocol on Environmental Protection to the Antarctic Treaty.